nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 Since this is the first of (hopefully) many *Week In Review* editions, and because there has been a lot of activity in the Github repository in the lead up to the Luna testnet launch, this first edition will cover a bit more than just the last week of updates.

 ## Nimiq News
-* The next version of the testnet, [Luna](https://medium.com/nimiq-network/introducing-luna-fa0a845fd33e), is set to be released before the end of November
+* The next version of the testnet, [Luna](https://medium.com/nimiq-network/luna-has-landed-1da78170a88f), has been released today!
+You can start testing it at <https://nimiq.com/miner>.
-* The launch date for the mainnet has been quietly pushed back to "Q1 2018", from the previous target date of "December 2017"
+* The launch date for the mainnet has been pushed back to "Q1 2018", from the previous target date of "December 2017"
-    * Richy explained that the delay is not caused by technical problems, but rather to have enough time for the conversion of NET to NIM after the Christmas and New Year's holidays.
+    * Robin explained that the delay is not caused by technical problems, but rather to have enough time for the conversion of NET to NIM after the Christmas and New Year's holidays.
 * The developer team is currently living and working in Germany, in the lovely town of Saarbrücken (<https://youtu.be/DD2cIUTKBEY?t=4m15s>)
     * At least a part of the team is planned to move back to Costa Rica in December
 * The Nimiq Foundation has been officially signed into existence, based in Zug, Switzerland, also known as *Crypto Valley* (<https://youtu.be/CcO4DewZBDQ?t=4m29s>)

 ## Code Updates
 Marvin, Pascal and Philipp have been very active these last weeks preparing the code for the Luna testnet release.
-Important changes were among others:
+Important changes were, in the order they appeared:
-* Enable nano and light clients
+* Enabling of nano and light clients
     * Efficient mini-blockchain scheme (<https://cryptonite.info/files/mbc-scheme-rev3.pdf>)
     * Incremental chain updates and blockchain interlink, powered by a *Non-Interactive Proof-of-Proof-of-Work* implementation (<http://fc16.ifca.ai/bitcoin/papers/KLS16.pdf> and <https://eprint.iacr.org/2017/963.pdf>)
 * New difficulty algorithm based on the block time of the last 120 blocks (~2 hours)